katunopolis/vibe-faveo/project-structure.md

   2. This script will create essential tables and an admin user automatically
   3. It handles issues with required fields and provides detailed error reporting
   4. The system settings will automatically use the correct application URL
+- If you encounter facade root errors:
+  1. Visit `/public/diagnose-facade.php` to diagnose and fix facade-related issues
+  2. Visit `/public/fix-bootstrap.php` to patch index.php and fix permissions
+  3. If the main application still doesn't work, try `/public/alt-index.php` as an alternative entry point
 - If you encounter persistent issues:
   - Check Railway logs for specific error messages
   - Visit `/public/db-connect-fix.php` to diagnose and fix database connection issues